 With its market dominance in books and ebooks, it makes sense for Amazon to take advantage of the loss (destruction?) of physical bookstores over the last 20 years.

 What is news, though, is that Amazon is clever.

 By making one simple, yet at the same time, radical change to how books are presented in a physical bookstore, it has demonstrated exactly why it is so dominant in book sales.
 It knows its business.

 Cover out on display.

 Show the customer the cover, and not just the spine.

-For almost ever, bookstores have concerned themselves with space, and stacking shelves with books, side-by-side with only the spines on display was considered standard practice to maximise shelf space.
+For almost ever, bookstores have concerned themselves with space, and stocking shelves with books, side-by-side with only the spines on display was considered the standard practice to maximise shelf space.

 Why?
 Because that was how it had always been.

 In challenging this one standard practice, Amazon has shown yet again, how and why it has been able to garner a near monopolistic position in the book market.

 Amazon is clever and doesn’t do things just because they have always been done in a certain way.